 Taken directly from the horse’s mouth, quality score is an estimate of the quality of your ads, keywords and landing pages.
 It gives you insight into how well your ads are performing on a scale of 1-10.

-Your AdWords quality score is an aggregated estimate of your overall performance in ad auctions which means it’s not used to determine your ad rank at auction time.
+Your Google Ads quality score is an aggregated estimate of your overall performance in ad auctions which means it’s not used to determine your ad rank at auction time.
 Auction-specific quality is calculated by click-through rate, ad relevance, and landing page experience to determine ad rank in real-time.

 Why should you care about your quality score?